-Paint cleaner and polish for high-gloss and matte finishes, bare metal and plastic surfaces (p.
+Special cleaner for glossy and matte paint finishes, metal and plastic surfaces (\\ p.
 262)

-Treat all plastic parts and powder-coated parts with a mild cleaning and care product.
+- Treat all plastic parts and powder-coated parts with a mild cleaning and care product.

-Paint cleaner and polish for high-gloss and matte finishes, bare metal and plastic surfaces ( p.
+Special cleaner for glossy and matte paint finishes, metal and plastic surfaces (\\ p.
 262)